 In some instances, the Utilization Management staff is authorized to render an administrative denial decision to participating providers based only on contractual terms, benefits or eligibility.
-Late authorization, or not providing clinical information as requested, will result in an administrative adverse determination, and does not allow the provider to appeal.
+Late authorization, or not providing clinical information as requested, will result in an administrative adverse determination and does not allow the provider to appeal.

-Only a Great Plains Medicare Advantage Medical Director, or delegated physician, may render an adverse determination (denial) based on medical necessity, but he/she may also decide based on administrative guidelines.
+Only a Great Plains Medicare Advantage Medical Director, or delegated physician, may render an adverse determination (denial) based on medical necessity, but he/ she may also decide based on administrative guidelines.
 When making a decision based on medical necessity, the Plan requests necessary information, including pertinent clinical information from the treating provider, to allow the Medical Director to make appropriate determinations.
 The Medical Director may suggest an alternative Covered Service to the requesting provider.
 If the Medical Director makes a determination to deny or limit an admission, procedure, service or extension of stay, Great Plains Medicare Advantage notifies the facility or provider's office of the denial of service.
-Notices are issued to the provider, the member, or the member's authorized representative documenting the original denied request and the alternative approved service, along with the process for appeal.
+Notices are issued to the provider, the member or the member's authorized representative documenting the original denied request and the alternative approved service, along with the process for appeal.

 Great Plains Medicare Advantage employees are not compensated for denial of services.
-The PCP/NFist or Attending Physician may contact the Medical Director by telephone to discuss adverse determinations is rendered.
+The PCP/NFist or Attending Physician may request a peer-to-peer phone call with the Plan Medical Director to discuss adverse determinations by calling Utilization Management at (844) 637-4760.

-After the adverse determination is rendered the decision may not be changed unless an appeal is initiated.
+After the adverse determination is rendered, the decision may not be changed unless an appeal is initiated.